 Step 4.
 Configuring MariaDB for OwnCloud.

-mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the OwnCloud.
+Next, we will need to log in to the MariaDB console and create a database for the OwnCloud.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for OwnCloud installation:

 Create a new virtual host directive in Apache.
-For example, create a new Apache configuration file named ‘owncloud.conf’ on your virtual server:
+For example, create a new Apache configuration file named ‘

 Add the following lines:

-Now, we can restart Apache web server so that the changes take place:
+Now, we can restart the Apache webserver so that the changes take place:

 Step 6.
-Accessing OwnCloud Configuration.
+Accessing the OwnCloud Configuration.

 http://your-domain.com.
 You should see a web page like this.
-Enter username and password for the administrator user account, click on the ‘Advanced options’ hyperlink and enter the data directory (or leave the default setting), then enter database username, database password, database name, host (localhost) and click ‘Finish setup’.
+Enter username and password for the administrator user account, click on the ‘Advanced options’ hyperlink and enter the data directory (or leave the default setting), then enter database username, database password, database name, host (localhost), and click ‘Finish setup’.

 Alternately you can also download the ownCloud clients to sync the documents across your devices.

-The home page will look like below; you can start uploading the contents using “+ sign” button.
+The home page will look like the below; you can start uploading the contents using “+ sign” button.